rishabhgist/product-landing-page/README.md

 - Angular - `ng serve`

-To run the Spring boot REST API server use move your working directory to `/server` the below command.
+To run the Spring boot REST API server move your working directory to `/server` use the below command.
+Make sure you have installed [Apache Maven](https://maven.apache.org/) before you run the below command.

 - Server - `mvnspring-boot:run`